LudoBermejo/dev.ludobermejo.es/_posts/2016-04-07-arrowfunctions-es2015.markdown

 cover:  "assets/arrowfunctions.jpg"
 ---

 Oh dear!
-Arrow functions was one of the more controversial updates of the ECMA6.
+Arrow functions were one of the more controversial updates of the ECMA6.
 Or at least, one of the most popularized discussion.
 Are they [Syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) or are they really useful?
 Spoiler: IMMO they are useful and have some things awesome, but you can convert your code in a hell if you don't have enough care.

 But, again, what are the `Arrow functions`?
 Well, they are a new way to define and use functions, with two things in mind: